philbowles/H4AsyncTCP/README.md

 ## IMPORTANT NOTE FOR PLATFORMIO USERS

-Pangolin is an *Arduino library*, and is 100% compatible with the ArduinoIDE and its build system.
+ArdvarkTCP is an *ArduinoIDE library*, and is 100% compatible with the ArduinoIDE and its build system.
 PlatformIO, sadly, ***is not***.
-If PlatformIO has problems with code that compiles and runs correctly under ArduinoIDE, then it is a ***PlatformIO problem***, not an issue with this - or any other - valid Arduino library.
+If PlatformIO has problems with code that compiles and runs correctly under ArduinoIDE, then it is a ***PlatformIO problem***, not an issue with this - or any other - valid Arduino library, so please contact *them*, not *me*.

 For this reason, I will not accept any issues relating to build problems with PlatformIO, nor any pull requests nor other suggestions which involve any changes that render this library less than 100% ArduinoIDE compatible.